 When he’s not behind the wheel delivering groceries for C&S, Chris Sleeper drives the truck for the St. Leonard Volunteer Fire & Rescue Squad where he has been volunteering for more than 16 years.
 The recipient of many awards for his lifesaving work, Chris is devoted to helping people.
 He says with quiet humility, “I believe there is no greater reward as a volunteer firefighter and EMT than to be able to help another person in their time of need.”
 He currently serves as the Vice President to the organization which responds to over 2,000 fire and emergency medical service calls each year.

 As a further inspiration, Chris, who was diagnosed with leukemia a few years ago, recently wore his full firefighting gear when climbing 69 flights of stairs in the 2012 Firefighters Stair Climb to raise money for the Leukemia and Lymphoma Society.

 The C&S 2011 Volunteer of the Year was awarded to Dawna Cardenas.
-Dawna, a C&S employee since 2006, works as a Demand Planner in our Headquarter offices in Keene.
+Dawna, a C&S associate since 2006, works as a Demand Planner in our Headquarter offices in Keene.